Spu7Nix/SPWN-language/README.md

  - Note: *If you get a message telling you that you cant open files from unidentified developers, open 'System Preferences' then click 'Security & Privacy' and click 'Open Anyway' on the 'General' menu*

 ###### Linux
  - Linux is not currently supported natively.
 Please compile from source, or use Wine to use SPWN.
-Join the discord if you have more questions.
+Join the [discord](https://discord.gg/xqny9rX9hA)if you have more questions.

 ###### Compiling from source
 1. Download source code from this repository.